DUSHIME1212/agrinextgen/README.md

-# EcoBazar
+# AGRINEXTGEN

 ## Description
-EcoBazar is a comprehensive e-commerce platform that allows users to browse and purchase a variety of products.
+AGRINEXTGEN is a comprehensive e-commerce platform that allows users to browse and purchase a variety of products.
 The application supports user authentication, cart management, order processing, and payment handling.

 ## Features
 - **User Authentication**: Users can register and log in to their accounts.